lekurt8/public-profile/README.md

 - Defined the objective function, decision variables, and business constraints in the Tesla case study and code them in R
 - Provided valuable insights to business problems that Tesla was facing with results generated in R, minimizing the company costs while maintaining a fully staffed call center
 - Strategically staffed Telsa's call center, meeting all business constraints defined in the business case

+#### IDIS 3802 (Data Science with Python)

+The project in IDIS 3802 (Data Science with Python) was to analyze the U.S. Food Import dataset.
+U.S. consumers demand variety, quality, and convenience in the foods they consume.
+As Americans have become wealthier and more ethnically diverse, the American food basket reflects a growing share of tropical products, spices, and imported gourmet products.
+Seasonal and climatic factors drive U.S. imports of popular types of fruits and vegetables and tropical products, such as cocoa and coffee.
+In addition, a growing share of U.S. imports can be attributed to intra-industry trade, whereby agricultural-processing industries based in the United States carry out certain processing steps offshore and import products at different levels of processing from their subsidiaries in foreign markets.

+This dataset provides import values of edible products (food and beverages) entering U.S. ports and their origin of shipment.
+Data are from the U.S. Department of Commerce, U.S. Census Bureau.
+Food and beverage import values are compiled by calendar year into food groups corresponding to major commodities or level of processing.
+At least 10 years of annual data are included, enabling users to track long-term growth patterns.

+-Retrieved and process data from the U.S. Department of Agriculture -Utilized Python to clean and prepare U.S. Food Import dataset for analyses -Developed business insights through data wrangling, visualization, classification, and regression -Segregated data into training and testing sets for machine learning (ML) -Chose appropriate ML models and trained these models to make predictions with dataset